elssar/lsp/README.md

 # lsp
 Simple implementation of ls in node.
-The results are displayed in a list, i.e. one result per line.
+The results are displayed in a list format, i.e. one result per line.
 You can also list subdirectories recursively by passing the depth as an argument.

     Usage: lsp [options]